MadGriot/TurnBasedFighter/README.md

 Sai Vignesh Surthani

 The Map was made using Inkarnate. https://inkarnate.com/ \
-The sprites was made using the RPG Maker character generator.
+The sprites was made using the RPG Maker MZ character generator.